 Dealing with the parents

-Your parents will no doubt be used to calling the shots on Christmas day and, after so many years of organising family get-togethers, they’re probably set in their ways.
+Your parents will no doubt be used to calling the shots on Christmas day and, after so many years of organizing family get-togethers, they’re probably set in their ways.

 If your parents are hosting, the thought of having an extra mouth to feed can often be enough to get them flustered.
 Factor in any dietary requirements your partner may have and years of Christmas tradition can suddenly go out the window.